Seven steps: Company formation in Thailand

-III.
+#3.
 The corporate structure: Three alternatives

 Although the “Company, Limited” is a one-size-fits-all solution, that does not mean that the corporate design is identical.
 Instead, the foreign investor, involving a Thai partner as majority shareholder in the company, has to choose between three alternatives:

 The structure collapses when the Thai shareholder starts to respect the laws of Thailand.
-Such system is qualified by the authorities as “nominee structure” and strictly prohibited by the Foreign Business Act, but in practice still tolerated by the authorities.
+Such a system is qualified by the authorities as “nominee structure” and strictly prohibited by the Foreign Business Act, but in practice still tolerated by the authorities.

 Typically, as the only protection mechanism, the foreign investor possesses (legally void) blank share transfer agreements, signed by the Thai shareholders.
 The naive thinking is to complete these forms and register them whenever a share transfer is desired.